NTIA/itm-longley-rice/README.md

 # Irregular Terrain Model (Longley-Rice)

-The ITS Irregular Terrain Model (ITM) predicts long-distance terrestrial radio wave propagation for frequencies between 20 MHz and 20 GHz based on electromagnetic theory and empirical models developed by Anita Longley & Phil Rice.
-Specifically, ITM predicts the attenuation of a radio signal as a function of distance based on transmitter and receiver heights, terrain features, climate and meteorological conditions, and variability parameters.
+This code repository archives the FORTRAN and C++ ITS Irregular Terrain Model (ITM) version 1.2.2.
+ITM predicts terrestrial radiowave propagation for frequencies between 20 MHz and 20 GHz based on electromagnetic theory and empirical models developed by Anita Longley and Phil Rice.
+Specifically, ITM predicts attenuation of a radio signal for paths greater than 1 km as a function of distance, terminal heights, meteorological conditions, terrain effects, and the variability of the signal in time and in space.
+ITM predictions also include free space loss, diffraction, and troposcatter.

 ## History of Software Implementations

-The Fortran and C++ implementations of ITM are both version 1.2.2 and are maintained here for historical purposes.
+The FORTRAN and C++ implementations of ITM are both version 1.2.2 and are maintained here for historical purposes.
 A new C++ implementation of ITM has been established [here](https://github.com/NTIA/itm).
-This new C++ implementation, initially designated version 1.3, is functionally identical to the old 1.2.2 software, except for updated error and warning handling.
-Most importantly, the new C++ code base will be where all future updates and improvements to ITM will be applied and versioned.
+This new C++ implementation, initially designated version 1.3, is functionally identical to the archived v1.2.2 software.
+The new C++ code base is where all future updates and improvements to ITM will be applied and versioned.

 ## Releases